-These financial statements were approved by the Board of Directors and authorized for issue on December 21, 2023.
+These financial statements were approved by the Board of Directors and authorized for issue on December 19, 2024.

-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").